Mary Frances Schervier: Candidacy for sainthood

-In 2008 The Cause for Canonization of Blessed Frances Schervier was introduced in Rome on July 16 jointly by Tiziana Merletti, Congregational Minister of the Franciscan Sisters of the Poor, and Sister Katharina Maria Finken, S.P.S.F., Superior General of the Poor Sisters of St. Francis.
+In July 2008 the cause for Schervier's canonization was introduced in Rome by Tiziana Merletti, congregational minister of the Franciscan Sisters of the Poor, and Sister Katharina Maria Finken, S.P.S.F., superior general of the Poor Sisters of St. Francis.

-In 2009 The Opening Session of the Diocesan Inquiry Process took place on April 17 in Cincinnati, Ohio, to gather evidence on the cure of Thomas Siemers, with a closing session on December 14.

-On March 17, 2010, the official documents from the Diocesan Inquiry in Cincinnati were opened in Rome.
+In April 2009, the Archdiocese of Cincinnati opened the Diocesan Inquiry Process to gather evidence on the Siemers cure.
+It closed in December 2009.
+In March 2010, the Vatican opened up the documents from the Diocesan Inquiry in Rome.